AmedDavid/Akiba/README.md

 STRIPE_WEBHOOK_SECRET=whsec_your_secret_here
 ```

+**Important Configuration Notes:**

+- **NGROK_DOMAIN**: If you're using ngrok for local development, add your ngrok domain here (e.g., `abc123.ngrok-free.app`).
+This will automatically be added to `ALLOWED_HOSTS`.
+Leave empty if not using ngrok.

+- **PRO_MONTHLY_PRICE**: Set the Pro plan subscription price in Kenyan Shillings.
+Default is `199` for production.
+Set to `1` for testing purposes.

-**Note:** For development/testing, you can use sandbox/test credentials.
+- **Payment Credentials**: For development/testing, you can use sandbox/test credentials.
 The app will work without payment configuration, but payment features won't function.

 ### 6. Run Development Server